timlinux/ogc-compliance-testing/README.md

-# Nix-centric project to set OGC compliance for QGIS
+# Nix-centric project to check OGC compliance for QGIS